1988 Tour de France: Route and stages

 The Union Cycliste Internationale (UCI) introduced the rule that a cycling race could not span three weekends.
-The Tour de France could therefore only start on Monday 4 July, and the prologue was removed.
-The Tour organisers were not happy with this, and they extended the Tour by adding a 'prelude' or 'preface' to the race, circumventing the rule by making it unofficial.
-Each team would ride for 3.8 km, and one cyclist per team would then finish one kilometer on his own.
-The recorded times were not used for the rest of the Tour, but the cyclist with the fastest time would wear the yellow jersey in the next stage.
+The Tour de France could only start on Monday 4 July, and therefore the usual prologue was removed.
+The Tour organisers, who were not happy with this restriction, lately had the idea to add to the Tour an unofficial short time trial on sunday 3 July called 'prelude' or 'preface'.
+Each team would ride for 3.8 km, and one cyclist per team would then finish one kilometre on his own.
+Of course, the recorded times of the 'preface' were not used for the Tour, but the cyclist with the fastest time would wear the yellow jersey at the start of the Tour de France (first stage).

 The total length of this Tour was 3286 km, which was the shortest since 1906.
 Since 1910, Belgian cyclists had won at least one stage in every Tour, but in 1988 they did not win any stages.
 There was one rest day, during which the cyclists were transferred from Villard-de-Lans to Blagnac.
 The highest point of elevation in the race was 2115 m at the summit of the Col du Tourmalet mountain pass on stage 15.